 There is no fee for the funeral Mass.
 Some families choose to make a memorial offering to the Church in honor of the deceased.
-There are fixed fees for music at the funeral although these fees are waived in cases of need.
-The fee should be paid directly to the musician.
-The fixed fee is $150 per musician.
+An organist (or pianist) and a vocalist will be provided.

 For more information, contact the parish office 206.842.3594 or email@example.com

 How to Apply: Send your completed application and cover letter to firstname.lastname@example.org

 Do you enjoy making sure all-things-mechanical are running smoothly?
 Are you comfortable troubleshooting problems and coordinating repairs?
 Are you ready to jump in where help is needed and still have time to pursue personal interests?
 Then you may be interested in applying for the 25 hours/week Facilities Supervisor opening at St. Cecilia Parish.